How to Practice TDD With Kotlin

 Join For FreeI will start this article by asking you two questions:

-Most of you, me included, I considered testing as a luxury for developers since this is the first task we sacrifice when we try to build a Minimum Viable Product.
+Most of you, myself included, have considered testing a luxury for developers, often the first task we sacrifice when trying to build a Minimum Viable Product (MVP).

-But we are wrong to do that because the tests:
+But we are wrong to do that because tests:

 - Validate functional design

-- Increase the overall quality of your program
+- Increase the overall quality of our program

-Well, ok we agree to do more tests but TDD... is it something applicable in daily practice?
+So, we agree to do more tests, but TDD... is it something applicable in daily practice?

 TDD as Test-Driven Development

-Test-driven development refers to a programming style favoring testing before writing production code.
-Basically, you have to follow the steps including:
+Test-driven development (TDD) refers to a programming style that favors testing before writing production code.
+Basically, you follow these steps:

-If you want to know more about TDD, there are a tons of articles related to this topic that explained in detail the benefits of TDD (for example What is Test Driven Development (TDD)?).
+If you want to know more about TDD, there are tons of articles related to this topic that explain in detail the benefits of TDD (for example, What is Test Driven Development (TDD)?).

-There are many ways to implement TDD like unit testing, feature testing, etc. However, in practice, this is not really natural and we have to struggle with ourselves to really use it.
+There are many ways to implement TDD, such as unit testing, feature testing, etc. However, in practice, it is not always natural, and we often have to struggle with ourselves to consistently use it.

 Kotlin for TDD?

-- Kotlin reduces java boilerplate thanks to function extension which can improve your test readability.
+- Kotlin reduces Java boilerplate thanks to function extensions, which can improve your test readability.

-- Kotlin supports the infix notation allowing to write a code in more natural English.
+- Kotlin supports infix notation, allowing you to write code in more natural English.

 val canOrder = user.isAuthenticated and user.hasACreditCard

-- Kotlin supports backticks function name, really convenient to write tests
+- Kotlin supports backtick function names, which are really convenient for writing tests.

 class MyTestCase {